Computational Narrative Understanding for Expressive Text-to-Speech: The LibriQuote Dataset

+We start the exploration of LibriQuote-\textit{test} by computing Word Error Rate (WER) whith \texttt{Whisper-Large v3} and an automated metric for speech naturalness, UTMOS \cite{saeki2022utmosutokyosarulabvoicemoschallenge}, ranging from 1 (unnatural) to 5 (very natural).
+We found that utterances exhibiting high WER often contain only a few words and proper names such as ``\textit{Hey, Jean}''.
+We thus decided to remove 205 utterances from the test set that contain less than two words.
+Other segments with high WER were sometimes spoken with a strong accent, which might affect Whisper transcription, but we decided to keep these segments.
+UTMOS analysis reveal an average value of 3.48, where most lower valued utterances occur when a quotation is spoken with very high emotion intensity.
+We thus chose not to filer out these utterances, as they correspond to desired expressivity.

-\paragraph{Test Set Analysis} To further analyze LibriQuote test set, we explore its emotional and accent variability.
-Following \citet{maskgct}, we compute emotion representations using Emotion2Vec\footnote{\url{https://huggingface.co/emotion2vec/emotion2vec_plus_base}} \cite{ma-etal-2024-emotion2vec} and accent representations using an ECAPA-TDNN model trained on Common Voice\footnote{\url{https://huggingface.co/Jzuluaga/accent-id-commonaccent_ecapa}} \cite{ ardila-etal-2020-common, zuluaga2023commonaccent}.
-We display t-SNE projections of emotion representations for LibriQuote-\textit{test} quotations and their reference narration utterance in Figure~\ref{fig:emo}.
-For comparison, we also display t-SNE projections of 5734 utterances randomly drawn from all LibriHeavy segments that contain at least one quotation.
-We see that LibriQuote-\textit{test} quotations convey a larger set of predicted emotions compared to their narration reference and LibriHeavy segments: only 67\% of quotations are predicted as neutral against 87\% and 91\% for the reference and LibriHeavy respectively.
-Besides, we found that accent representations are well clustered, indicating a broad coverage of English accents.
-Further details can be found in the Technical Appendix.
+To further analyse LibriQuote test set, we explore which emotions are conveyed in quotations and reference narrations.
+Following \citet{maskgct}, we compute emotion representations using Emotion2Vec\footnote{\url{https://huggingface.co/emotion2vec/emotion2vec_plus_base}} \cite{ma-etal-2024-emotion2vec}.
+We found that LibriQuote-\textit{test} quotations convey a larger set of predicted emotions compared to their narration reference and LibriHeavy segments: only 67\% of quotations are predicted as neutral against 87\% and 91\% for the reference and LibriHeavy respectively.
+Further details can be found in Appendix~\ref{app:emo}.